despair86/libsignal-protocol-c/CONTRIBUTING.md

 5. Compile and load the [Curses Development Kit (CDK)](https://github.com/despair86/cdk-win32). set the prefix to this folder.
     - This installs the library and headers to ./lib and ./include respectively.
     - It is technically possible to use the pre-built `libcdk.dll` above directly, if desired.
+      - extract the arch-specific folder (32 or 64) to this folder such that `cdk.h` and `stdint.h` are in the same folder.
 6. Alternatively, you can use MSYS2 `pacman` to install these from the MSYS2 AUR (along with the base `mingw-w64-$ARCH-[gcc|clang]` package)